genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/03_data-model.md

 :::

-For this application, we will need fields that model a Trade, Position and Company and for that purpose we'll add the following:
+For this application, we will need fields that model a Trade, Position and Company; to do that, we'll add the following:

 ```kotlin
 fields {